Weather | Futures | DTN Ag Headlines | Market News | Livestock | Cattle News | Feeder Cattle News | Dairy News | Portfolio

 GENERAL COMMENTS:

-The livestock complex is trading mostly lower into midday on Friday, as
+The livestock complex is trading mixed at midday Friday, as the cattle

 LIVE CATTLE: